chetan-patil7/Java-maven-ci-cd-Project/README.md

    - The Docker image is pushed to Docker Hub.

 5. **ArgoCD Deployment**
-   - I have replaced the The image updater with `Shell Script` which I have included in JenkinsFile which will update the Kubernetes manifests in a separate repository(in my case I have created a separate folder in the same repo).
+   - I have replaced the image updater with `Shell Script` which I have included in JenkinsFile which will update the Kubernetes manifests in a separate repository(in my case I have created a separate folder in the same repo).
    - ArgoCD detects the changes and deploys the updated application.

 ---